bellamariz/distributed-algorithm-bully/README.md

-# distributed-algorithm-bully
+# Election Algorithm Bully

-Distributed Algorithm Bully as meant to run on Sinalgo
+Distributed Algorithm Bully as meant to run on Sinalgo.